leonardofaria/leonardofaria.net/content/2020/11/24/my-experience-using-lighthouse-in-the-real-world.md

 If this is not enough, or if you have a complex web app behind authentication or any other scenarios you can start by using a tool listed in the [Lighthouse integrations docs](https://github.com/GoogleChrome/lighthouse#lighthouse-integrations-in-web-perf-services).
 From that list, I can only speak of [Calibre](https://calibreapp.com) - for the record, I am not affiliated to them.

 Using Calibre, you can schedule Lighthouse tests, create performance budgets, see pretty charts and learn what performance looks like in your product.
-The relevant information is easy to find and their product has a very polished UI, however at certain point you may want more and that means "custom development".
+The relevant information is easy to find and their product has a very polished UI, however, at a certain point, you may want more and that means "custom development".

 ## The tooling in place